 Total Program Credits: 180

-In this course, students explore the field of complementary and alternative medicine (CAM) and become familiar with the variety of professions that compose it and their major concepts, methodological approaches, and theoretical foundations.
-Students investigate the multifaceted meaning of the term “holistic” and investigate how each CAM profession uniquely describes itself in light of this.
-Current research will be explored including the impact of the National Institute of Health’s CAM division.
+This course explores the field of complementary and alternative medicine (CAM), becoming familiar with the variety of professions that comprise it, and their major concepts, methodological approaches, and theoretical foundations.
+You will investigate the multifaceted meaning of the term “holistic” and investigate how each CAM profession uniquely describes itself in light of this.
+Current research will be explored, including the impact of the National Institute of Health’s CAM division.

-This course introduces students to the concepts of health, healing, and wellness from a broad historical and multicultural perspective.
-Students will investigate how changing ideas about religion, philosophy, science, and psychology have influenced our understanding of health, and how the practice of medicine continues to be affected by global, social, and economic pressures.
-Contemporary models of health and wellness will be illustrated by drawing upon selected writings from each major proponent, and students will undertake the development of an original model of health and wellness based on an understanding of and sensitivity to current geopolitical and multicultural issues.
+This course introduces the concepts of health, healing, and wellness from a broad historical and multicultural perspective.
+You will investigate how changing ideas about religion, philosophy, science, and psychology have influenced our understanding of health, and how the practice of medicine continues to be affected by global, social, and economic pressures.
+Contemporary models of health and wellness will be illustrated by drawing upon selected writings from each major proponent, and you will undertake the development of an original model of health and wellness based on an understanding of and sensitivity to current geopolitical and multicultural issues.

 This course explores current dietary trends and examines the role geopolitical and economic forces have on our day-to-day food choices.
 The impact of the globalization of world food markets will be investigated, as will the ongoing controversies of genetic engineering, food-borne illnesses, and the organic food movement.
 The spectrum of popular diets and their advocates and critics will be discussed along with the current scientific research available for each.
 Students will reflect on the diversity of food choices, prohibitions, and taboos that exist within our multicultural and multiethnic communities, with an eye toward increasing awareness and sensitivity.